 “With all of these instructions—tuck my tailbone, roll my shoulders back, keep my chin slightly tucked—how am I supposed to relax in Savasana?
 I don’t feel relaxed.”

-What I have learned by living in Rishikesh—the birth place of yoga, and now the hub for teacher training courses in India—is that yoga’s beauty comes from one’s experience.
+What I have learned by living in Rishikesh—the birthplace of yoga, and now the hub for teacher training courses in India—is that yoga’s beauty comes from one’s experience.
 This experience brings wisdom, and this wisdom cannot be taught.
-These last words may seem odd coming from a yoga teacher, but as yoga practitioners, we must begin to understand that some things are not teachable from an external source—it must be learned from the inside out, from experience.
+These last words may seem odd coming from a yoga teacher, but as yoga practitioners, we must begin to understand that some things are not teachable from an external source—they must be learned from the inside out, from experience.

 I remember the words, echoing inside my head, from the lips of many of my teachers in Rishikesh—words that had been drilled into their consciousness from the senior Iyengar instructor, Rudra, they had all studied under, “You all want to just do yoga, but we need to learn yoga.”

 Yoga is a means to self-healing, bringing light into the dark corners of consciousness and illuminating the true self which lies within us all.
 At its heart, it is a path of liberation and a gateway to higher states of consciousness.
 But as a culture consumed by consumption, distracted by dubious desires, diseased by malnutrition and warped by poor posture—we must learn to walk properly before we begin to sprint towards spirituality.

 There is a very catchy phrase running through the mouths of yoga teacher trainer students in Rishikesh, mimicked from philosophy teachers across the Ganga, and it is that, “Yoga is much more than asana—and asana is just a very small piece of yoga.”